QuayeErnestOsae/Cpp-With-Mr-Obed/README.md

 >**Objective**
 > - Have a solid understanding of Object Oriented Programming (OOP)
 > - Facilitate the use of classes, templates and object
-> - Facilitate the use of data Structures and Algorithms such as Linked List, Stacks, Queues, Trees and Graphs
+> - Facilitate the use of Data Structures and Algorithms such as Linked List, Stacks, Queues, Trees and Graphs
-> - Facilitate the use of Postfix, prefix
+> - Facilitate the use of Postfix, Prefix

 ### Course Content